A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

 Bootstrap and jackknife procedures have been developed for variance estimation for various complex survey designs, including the two-stage, stratified cluster design common to DHS surveys.
 To obtain bootstrapped variance estimates, $n_h - 1$ clusters are sampled with replacement within strata $h$, where $n_h$ is the number of clusters in strata $h$ \citep{rao1988resampling}.
 Pointwise confidence intervals may then be constructed using percentiles of the bootstrap samples.
 A jackknife procedure for the same setting is described in \cite{pedersen2012child}.

-For the remainder of this section, we describe two approaches for estimating continuous survival curves for synthetic children across multiple time periods.
-Both methods are based on pseudo-likelihood; one parametric, and one nonparametric.
-In Section \ref{sec:logquad} onward other approaches are described.
+For the remainder of this section, we describe two proposed approaches for estimating continuous survival curves for synthetic children across multiple time periods.
+Both methods are based on pseudo-likelihood---one nonparametric, and one parametric---and are novel in the context of child mortality estimation in LMICs.
+Existing approaches are described in Sections \ref{sec:logquad} and \ref{sec:discretehaz}.